gabetuason/short_code_quiz/README.md

 ## Description
 This is an interactive coding assesment quiz that runs in the browser.
 It features dynamically updated HTML and CSS, powered by JavaScript.
+Contains seven questions and 75 second timer

 ## User Story